Become a Judge: How to Begin Your APHA Judges Career - APHA: American Paint Horse Association

 • The applicant must submit a judge application and its non-refundable fee.

-• If you’re a new judge applicant, include the names of at least 10 references with the application.
-At least six of those references must be currently carded APHA or AQHA judges who have witnessed you judging; at least four must be from show management personnel who have hired you to judge.
+• If you’re a new judge applicant, include the names of at least 4 references with the application.
+One APHA judge, 1 APHA member, 1 show management personnel who has hired you to judge, and 1 character reference.
 An individual may only be used one time as a reference on your application.
 Married couples count as a single reference.
+Family members, spouses, and significant others cannot be used as references.

 • Urge your references to complete and return their evaluations as quickly as possible.
 All references must be received by APHA before your application can be submitted to the Judges Committee.